Contentful Privacy Notice

 Please note that you may be able to request and receive support via other means too, such as those tools described in section “Contacting us and interaction in our communities”.

 It is possible to integrate various apps and extensions (together: “apps”) to the Contentful Web App.
-Such apps, that are available either directly in the Web App or via contentful.com/marketplace, are provided by the applicable developer named in the app description.
+Such apps, that are available either directly in the Web App or via contentful.com/marketplace, are provided by the developer named in the app description.
 The apps may connect your Contentful spaces to third-party services and exchange data between them.
 Also, the apps, as well as such third-party services, may collect personal data for their own purposes.

 Privacy and security of the apps and such third-party services are the sole responsibility of the developer and the provider of such third-party services, as applicable.
 Please review the applicable end user license agreement and other terms provided by the developer and the third-party service provider to familiarize yourself with their privacy practices.
 To learn more about the Contentful Marketplace, please visit the Marketplace page linked above.
-The terms and conditions applicable to the Marketplace itself (not applicable to the apps, extensions or third-party services) are available via contentful.com/legal.
+The terms and conditions applicable to the Marketplace itself (which are not applicable to the apps, extensions or third-party services) are available via contentful.com/legal.

 In this section we give an overview of data collection and processing when you interact with us directly, not on our website or in our services.